-Identify locations where securing bolts can beplaced to secure the item to the pallet.
-The item should be placed such that the centre of gravity is centred on the pallet.

-The load capacities identified in this document do not apply to the load bars adjacent to the lashing points - contact Daywalk for more information
+- Identify locations where securing bolts can beplaced to secure the item to the pallet.
+The item should be placed such that the centre of gravity is centred on the pallet. - A minimum of four bolts should be used at all times - The load capacities identified in this document do not apply to the load bars adjacent to the lashing points contact Daywalk for more information

-$\checkmark$ Insert bolt between mesh, rotate and hold in place with the spring clip at each location
+Insert bolt between mesh, rotate and hold in place with the spring clip at each location